JaqiKal/task-master/README.md

 #### White

-White, is crucial for general text and information, providing a clear, readable contrast against other colors.
+White, is crucial for general text and information, providing a clear, readable contrast against other colours.
 It serves as the foundation for the application's visual design, balancing vibrant colours and maintaining readability and a clean aesthetic.

 *<span style="color: blue;">[Back to Content](#content)</span>*